wp-plugins/suregifts-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 1.0.1
+Stable tag: 1.0.3

-Integrates suregifts giftcard codes with your store's coupon/discount field on cart/checkout page
+Integrates SureGifts gift card codes with your store’s coupon/discount field on cart/checkout page

 == Description ==

-Integrates suregifts giftcard codes with your store's coupon/discount field on cart/checkout page
+Integrates SureGifts gift card codes with your store’s coupon/discount field on cart/checkout page

 == Installation ==
-1. Register your online store as a merchant on http://www.suregifts.com.ng to obtain authentication details
+1. Register your online store as a merchant to obtain authentication details by filling the contact form at www.suregifts.com.ng/partner-merchant
-2. Upload 'suregifts woocommerce' to the '/wp-content/plugins/' directory
+2. Upload 'SureGifts WooCommerce' to the '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in WordPress Plugins Area

 == Frequently Asked Questions ==

-= Do i need to be a registered merchant with http://www.suregifts.com.ng =
+= Do I need to be a registered merchant with www.suregifts.com.ng? =

 Yes

-= How do i get my username and password =
+= How do I get my username and password? =

-contact : hello@suregifts.com.ng
+Fill the contact form at www.suregifts.com.ng/partner-merchant or send an e-mail to hello@suregifts.com.ng

 == Screenshots ==
-1. settings.PNG
+1. screenshot-1.png

 == Changelog ==